gerwitz/hgc-v12/src/site/about/work.md

 In the nascent world of interactive marketing, I arguably wasted some years in the pursuit of quantified human behavior.
 It was no mistake, of course, to work with incredibly diverse people and gain a more holistic view of running a business.

-Since 2008, I've enjoyed leading teams and projects in leadership roles across disciplines, finding patterns of success in disparate industries throughout the world.
-The tools of designing for futures both near and far have become second nature.
+Starting in 2008, I focused on innovation consulting.
+It took many years for me to be comfortable saying that with a straight face, but eventually I owned it.
+I enjoyed leading teams and projects in leadership roles across disciplines, finding patterns of success in disparate industries throughout the world.
+The tools of designing for futures both near and far became second nature.

-Most recently, I've shifted scale dramatically downward in favor of focus and passion with [The Artificial](https://theartificial.com/).
+In 2014, I shifted scale dramatically downward in favor of focus and passion as a co-founder, but amazingly the scope of our work remained large.
+I learned more about *owning* a business.

+…and now this needs updating before it's re-linked.